Breezeblocks (song)

-"Breezeblocks" is a song by British indie rock band alt-J from their debut studio album An Awesome Wave (2012).
+"Breezeblocks" is a song by British indie rock band Alt-J from their debut studio album An Awesome Wave (2012).
 The song was released on 18 May 2012 as the album's second single.
-The song was written by Joe Newman, Gus Unger-Hamilton, Gwil Sainsbury, Thom Green and produced by Charlie Andrew.
+The song was written by Joe Newman, Gus Unger-Hamilton, Gwil Sainsbury, and Thom Green, and produced by Charlie Andrew.
 It reached the top ten in the UK Indie and US Alternative charts, and was voted into third place in Australian radio station Triple J's Hottest 100 of 2012, behind "Thrift Shop" and "Little Talks".

-The band was formed at Leeds University in 2007.
-Newman (vocalist) and Sainsbury (guitarist) started recording their songs on Garage Band and were soon joined by Unger-Hamilton and Green.
-They later coined the band name, alt-j.

-The sinister love song is about liking someone that you want so much to love you that you want to hurt yourself and them. alt-j stated in an interview that Breezeblocks, as well as the rest of the album An Awesome Wave, was related to the idea of the children's book, Where the Wild Things Are.

 Songwriting

+According to Newman, writing began after he read the warning label on an aerosol can, which read: "may contain traces... of something that may be flammable", and inspired the lyric "she may contain the urge to run away", a part of the song's refrain.
+Newman stated in an interview that "[Breezeblocks] is about liking someone who you want so much that you want to hurt yourself and them, as well."
+Newman also stated that Breezeblocks, like the rest of An Awesome Wave, was partially inspired by the 1963 children's book Where the Wild Things Are.

-The song contains multiple references to the children's book Where the Wild Things Are by Maurice Sendak.
-Newman sings, "Do you know where the wild things go?"
-In addition, the repeated refrain at the end of the song is a modified version of a portion of the book.
-Breezeblocks' lyrics are "Please don't go, I'll eat you whole / I love you so".
-Sendak's words are "Oh, please don't go — we'll eat you up — we love you so!".
+The song's lyrics reference Where the Wild Things Are: Newman sings "Do you know where the wild things go?" and the song ends with the repeated refrain "Please don't go, I'll eat you whole / I love you so;" Maurice Sendak's words are: "Oh, please don't go – we'll eat you up – we love you so!"